 - Schedule the social media posts

 That’s several different services in one, but they really work together to take a ton of work off your client’s plate.
-Instead of having to hire multiple people to do all these things, you can do them.
+Instead of hiring multiple people to do all these things, you can do them.
+It’d be like a Blogging Assistance Bundle!

 Set Your Virtual Assistant Rates